FoxyTheBot/Foxy/README.md

 Use the public instance without hosting stuff, If you're here to see or use the code, why don't you try Foxy's public version?
 It's recommended using the public instance

 ## 💻 | Self-hosting
-If you want to self-host Foxy by yourself you can read thhe tutorial by [clicking here](https://github.com/FoxyTheBot/Foxy/blob/master/docs/SELF-HOSTING.md), We won't give support for people that are trying to self-host, so you should at least know how to troubleshoot issues, if you find.
+If you want to self-host Foxy by yourself you can read the tutorial by [clicking here](https://github.com/FoxyTheBot/Foxy/blob/master/docs/SELF-HOSTING.md), We won't give support for people that are trying to self-host, so you should at least know how to troubleshoot issues, if you find.

 ## 🤔 | Need help?
 - If you need help, you can enter in My Discord Server!